GiulioSP/giuliBIOF501Project/README.md

 The resistance of a bacteria to an antimicrobial is commonly measured by a test of Munimum Inhibitory Concentration (MIC), where a colony is exposed to increasing concentrations of each medication.
 The minimum concentration needed to stop the colony from growing is recorded as the MIC value.

-A dataset with N. gonorrhoeae chromosomes (DNA sequence of the circular chromosome, without any plasmid DNA sequences) and MIC tests for each sample were produced by Bristow et al., and will be used to demonstrate this pipeline.
+A dataset with N. gonorrhoeae chromosomes (not optimised for plasmid sequences) and MIC tests for each sample were produced by Bristow et al., and will be used to demonstrate this pipeline.
 [2] The data is accessible under NCBI's BioProject PRJNA776899.
 For brevity in running this pipeline, I separated 73 out of the 457 samples to run.
 The samples selected were all samples from Canada and from the Dominican Republic.
 SRA numbers are listed in the file `/inputs/sra_list.txt` for the pipeline to access.

-The reference genome used was the same as in Bristow's journal article, with accession number GCF_000020105.1_ref.
+The reference genome used was the same as in Bristow's journal article, with accession number GCF_000020105.1_ref [2].

 Table 1.
-N. gonorrhoeae samples included in this pipeline, Sequence Read Archive numbers, country of origin, year collected, anatomic site where sample was collected from, and MIC values for antimicrobials: penicilin (PEN), tetracycline (TET), spectinomycin (SPEC), cefixime (CFX), ceftriaxone (CRO), ciprofloxacin (CIP), azithromycin (AZI), and zoliflodacin (ZOL).
+N. gonorrhoeae samples included in this pipeline, Sequence Read Archive numbers, country of origin, year collected, anatomic site where sample was collected from, and MIC values for antimicrobials: penicilin (PEN), tetracycline/doxycycline (TET), spectinomycin (SPEC), cefixime (CFX), ceftriaxone (CRO), ciprofloxacin (CIP), azithromycin (AZI), and zoliflodacin (ZOL).

 |Sample|SRA|Location|Date|Anatomic Site|PEN|TET|SPEC|CFX|CRO|CIP|AZI|ZOL|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|